RedBearAK/toshy/README.md

     - KDE desktop works (X11/Xorg or Wayland)
     - Other desktop choices should work, if session is X11/Xorg

-- openSUSE Leap 15.4/15.5 (fixed release) **_UNSUPPORTED!_**
+- openSUSE Leap 15.5 (fixed release) **_WORKING!_**

-    - Leap 15.4/15.5 system Python version is 3.6.x
-    - Package list for Tumbleweed doesn't work for Leap
+    - GNOME desktop works (Wayland session needs extensions, see Requirements)
+    - KDE desktop works (X11/Xorg or Wayland)
+    - Other desktop choices should work, if session is X11/Xorg

 ### Ubuntu variants and Ubuntu-based distros